Who is future MSC chief Christoph Heusgen? | DW | 18.02.2022

 Months before Merkel's fourth federal election victory in 2017, she had to let Heusgen go.
 The diplomat, who had already spent some time studying in the US in the 1980s and had worked at the German Consulate General in Chicago after 1983, now finally became an ambassador.
 For four years, he was Germany's permanent representative at the United Nations in New York.

-Heusgen is certainly thought of as a man of clear words, clearer than many other ambassadors utter.
+Heusgen is certainly thought of as a man of clear words, clearer than cross the lips of many other ambassadors.
 This has perhaps been all the more true since 2021, when he returned to Germany.
-Perhaps he is so outspoken about the current conflict in Ukraine because he was involved in the difficult negotiations that led to the Minsk Agreement in 2014, which brought Ukraine, Russia and the separatists together, but has since remained fragile.
+Perhaps he has been so outspoken about the current conflict in Ukraine because he was involved in the difficult negotiations that led to the Minsk Agreement in 2014, which brought Ukraine, Russia and the separatists together but fell apart soon after.

+Even now, a good seven years later, Berlin has an important role to play in the so-called "Normandy format," Heusgen stressed in a recent interview with DW.

 Perhaps the current conflict has also meant that the future MSC chief is likely to make his basic goal very clear in a series of interviews before this year's Munich conference: A community of states "committed to international law," sanctions and dialogue.
 "What we want this time is for a very strong, massive response to be put on the table," Heusgen told DW.
 Russia, he said, needs to know exactly what will happen if President Vladimir Putin does indeed attack Ukraine.